awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. Retrieve the public key from your new key pair\.
 For more information, see [Retrieve the public key for your key pair](#retrieving-the-public-key)\.

-1. Connect to your instance using your existing private key file\.
+1. [Connect to your instance](AccessingInstances.md) using your existing private key\.

 1. Using a text editor of your choice, open the `.ssh/authorized_keys` file on the instance\.
 Paste the public key information from your new key pair underneath the existing public key information\.
 Save the file\.